PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Design Space of PolarStar

 \subsection{Scalability in Practice}

 Figure~\ref{fig:MB_comparison} compares the scalability of \newfly and other direct diameter-3 topologies, in terms of their Moore-bound efficiency.
 Clearly, \newfly \emph{exceeds the scalability} of all known diameter-3 topologies.
-Compared to HyperX~\cite{ahn2009hyperx} and Dragonfly~\cite{dally08}, it achieves $672\%$ and $91\%$ geometric mean increase in the order, respectively.
+Compared to HyperX~\cite{ahn2009hyperx} and Dragonfly~\cite{dally08}, it achieves $6.7\times$ and $1.9\times$ geometric mean increase in the order, respectively.

-Unlike the state-of-the-art Bundlefly~\cite{lei2020bundlefly}, \newfly offers a feasible construction for every network radix and more \emph{stable scaling} with respect to the Moore bound.
-Ignoring outliers in Bundlefly, \newfly is $22\%$ geometric mean larger.
-If Bundlefly outliers are also considered, \newfly is $31\%$ geometric mean larger.
-This increase in scale results from \newflyN's use of more scalable structure graphs and supernodes in its star product, with larger number of achievable degree distributions for better optimization of scale.
+Unlike the state-of-the-art Bundlefly~\cite{lei2020bundlefly}, \newfly offers a construction for every network radix and more consistent scaling with respect to the Moore bound.
+Overall, it is $1.3\times$ geometric mean larger than Bundlefly, which results from the use of more scalable structure graphs and supernodes in its star product, with more possibilities of degree distributions for better optimization of \looseness=-1scale.

-\newfly also approaches the optimal scale for a star-product diameter-3 network.
-This is because: (a)~the Erd\H os-R\'enyi topology of structure graph asymptotically reaches the diameter-2 Moore bound, and (b)~the \newSuper supernode topology reaches the optimal order for graphs satisfying Property~\ref{prop_R_star}.
-In other words, \newfly is about as large as it gets for diameter-3 star product graphs.
-In order to improve upon it, one would need to either \begin{enumerate} \item Design a larger diameter-2 graph than the ER graphs, which would provide little improvement given the proximity of ER graphs to the Moore bound, or \item Develop new mathematical properties that give a star product with diameter-3. \end{enumerate} Both of these problems seem difficult and require sophisticated mathematical breakthroughs.
+\newfly also approaches the optimal scale for a star-product network with the currently known factor graph properties that give a diameter-3 product.
+This is because (a)~the Erd\H os-R\'enyi structure graph asymptotically reaches the diameter-2 Moore bound, and (b)~the \newSuper supernode topology reaches the optimal order for graphs satisfying Property~\ref{prop_R_star}.

-Except for $k={23, 50, 56, 80}$, the largest \newfly order for degrees $k\in[8,128]$ is constructed with the \newSuper supernode.
-It has higher order and more feasible radixes than Paley graphs.

-Besides the largest construction, \newfly also offers a wide range of network orders for each radix, as shown in Figure~\ref{fig:design_space}.
-This diversity of feasible designs is enabled by varying (a)~the degree distribution between external and supernode graphs, and (b)~the choice of supernode \looseness=-1graph.
+For all radixes, the largest \newfly order for degrees $k\in[8,128]$ is constructed with the \newSuper supernode, except $k={23, 50, 56, 80}$, where Paley supernode gives a larger topology. \newfly also offers a wide range of network orders for each radix, as shown in Figure~\ref{fig:design_space}.
+This diversity of feasible designs is enabled by varying (a)~the degree distribution between structure and supernode graphs, and (b)~the choice of supernode \looseness=-1graph.

-\if 0 \kldelete{The \newfly graph gives the current best possible scale for degrees of the form $(q+1)d$ where $q$ is a prime and $d \equiv 0$ or 1 mod 4 and diameter 3 formed by a star product.
-The supernode graph has the largest possible scale for a graph that satisfies Property~\ref{prop_R_star}, namely $2d+2$ vertices.
-Further, ER graphs satisfy Property~\ref{prop_R} and have the largest possible scale of any graph of diameter 2.
-Together, the star product gives $(q^2+q+1)(2d+2)$ vertices for any prime power $q$ and $d \equiv 0$ or 1 mod 4.